lisphilar/covid19-sir/README.md

     - Epidemic data: the number of confirmed/fatal/recovered cases
     - Population data: raw data must include country, (province), values of population
 - Data visualization with Matplotlib
-- S-R Trend analysis with Optuna and scipy.optimize.curve_fit
+- S-R Trend analysis to determine the change points of parameters
 - Numerical simulation of ODE models with scipy.integrate.solve_ivp
 - Description of ODE models
     - Basic class of ODE models